Johann Bayer’s Uranometria*, published in 1603 at Augsburg, Germany, was the first major printed star

 it appeared under the title Explicatio characterum aeneis Uranometrias in 1624, the year before Bayer’s death, and was republished in 1640, 1654, 1697 and 1723.
 I have not seen

-copies of the 1624 or 1640 editions, but the 1654 edition was marred by numerous typographical errors which were compounded when the type
+copies of the 1624 or 1640 editions, but the 1654 edition was marred by numerous typographical errors which were further compounded when

 As an example, look at the page for Cassiopeia, below.
 On the left is the original table from the Uranometria, while on the right is the version from the 1697 edition of the Explicatio.
 In the Explicatio the curly brackets at the right of the star list, which were intended to group